 It can often be confusing to know what to avoid.
-In general it is best to avoid any ingredient, which can harm the environment or cause harm to your health.
+In general, it is best to avoid any ingredient which can harm the environment or cause harm to your health.
 The below ingredients have been proven toxic.

 1. Sodium Laureth Sulfate (SLES) / Sodium Lauryl Sulfate (SLS) and other sulfate-based detergents:

-Used in cosmetics as a detergent and also to make products bubble and foam.
+Used in cosmetics as a detergent to make products bubble and foam.
 It is commonly found in shampoos, shower gels and facial cleansers.
-It is also found in household cleaning products, like dish soap, floor cleaners & engine degreasers.
+It is also found in household cleaning products, like dish soap, floor cleaners and engine degreasers.
 According to the Environmental Working Group’s Skin Deep Cosmetic Safety Database, SLS is a “moderate hazard” that has been linked to cancer, neurotoxicity, organ toxicity, skin irritation and endocrine disruption.